-Head of Collection Displays (Victorian to Contemporary), Senior Curator, 20th Century Collections (maternity leave)
+Head of Collection Displays (Victorian to Contemporary), Senior Curator, 20th Century Collections

 I continue to be interested by the relationship between written life-stories and visual portraits and when curating the exhibition of portraits by Dame Laura Knight in 2013 I found wonderful material in Knight’s two autobiographies.
-Research interests include portraits of 19th and 20th century female suffragists, including the portrait of Dame Christabel Pankhurst by Ethel Wright (1908) (see blog) and British Academic portrait painters working between 1900 and 1939.
+Research interests include portraits of 19th and 20th century female suffragists, including the portrait of Dame Christabel Pankhurst by Ethel Wright (1908) (see blog), women artists and British Academic portrait painters working between 1900 and 1939.

 Publications include an Introduction to Humphrey Ocean: A handbook of modern life, Lecturis, 2012, and Laura Knight Portraits, exhibition catalogue, National Portrait Gallery, 2013.
-Pending publications include an essay on portraits of Suffragettes for the forthcoming publication: Suffrage and Visual Culture: Art, Politics and Enterprise, to be published by Bloomsbury in 2018.
+Recent publications include an essay on portraits of Suffragettes for the forthcoming publication: Suffrage and Visual Culture: Art, Politics and Enterprise, to be published by Bloomsbury in 2018.

 Watch our playlist exploring scientific techniques used by the Gallery to unlock the secrets behind our Tudor portraits.

 Search the collection by themes - from pets to weddings!